Win Myint: 2021 coup d'état

-On 1 February 2021, during a military coup d'état, Win Myint was detained along with fellow parliament members including the State Counsellor and party leader, Aung Sun Suu Kyi, in Naypyidaw.
+On 1 February 2021, during a military coup d'état, Win Myint was detained along with fellow parliament members including the State Counsellor and party leader, Aung San Suu Kyi, in Naypyidaw.
 Win Myint was removed from office and replaced by Vice-President Myint Swe as acting head of state.

 Later on 4 February 2021, Win Myint was charged for violating rules banning gatherings during the COVID-19 pandemic.
 Trial hearings commenced on 16 February.
 On 11 October, a Naypyidaw judge formally indicted Win Myint under Section 25 of the Disaster Management Law, which carries a maximum three-year prison sentence.
 During Win Myint's testimony on 12 October, he revealed that on 1 February in the lead-up to the coup, two senior military generals had attempted to force him to resign, under the guise of "ill health."

-On 6 December 2021, Win Myint and Suu Kyi were both sentenced to 4 years in jail.
+On 6 December 2021, Win Myint and Suu Kyi were both sentenced to four years in jail.

+Win Myint has been continuously designated as the president of Myanmar by the opposition National Unity Government (NUG), but has never voiced support for the NUG and has not been able to participate in it due to his incarceration.
+Even after his release in 2026, it is unclear whether he supports the NUG or approves of its unilateral naming of him as its president.

 On 16 April 2024, the military announced that Win Myint had been transferred to house arrest due to a heat wave.
 However, pro-democracy publications such as The Irrawaddy claimed that there is little evidence to support the junta's announcement.

+On 17 April 2026, he was released after being pardoned by Min Aung Hlaing during Thingyan.